 It’s beneficial to implement the epoxy coating over the Guide covering now that it has been covered.

 You’re happy with how someone appears.
-We recommend two different epoxies that combine a polymer and a curing agent to provide the final rod with a smooth, elegant appearance.
+We recommend two different epoxies that combine a polymer and a curing agent to give the final rod a smooth, elegant appearance.

 To produce a smooth, sharp blade, remember to keep your brushes stable on the edges of the lead loop.